pmichaillat/unemployment/syllabus.md

 One of the main objectives of the course is to complete a short research paper.
 A good research paper should do the following:

 1. Develop a well-posed, original research question
-2. Answer the research question using a combination of theory, simulations, and empirical analysis
+2. Answer the research question using a combination of theory, numerical simulations, and empirical analysis
 3. Position the paper in the prior literature

 Your research paper will be evaluated based on how well it accomplishes these three tasks.
 More specifically, a good research paper should adhere to the following guidelines:

-1. It should describe in details the research question you are answering, and explain why it is an original and interesting question.
+1. It should describe its research question, and explain why it is an original and interesting question.
 2. It should provide a thorough review of the prior literature, and it should explain how the paper advances that literature.
 3. It should describe the model, data, empirical strategy, and computational method used to answer the questions.
 4. It should describe the results obtained in the analysis using diagrams, tables, and figures.
-5. It should discuss the limitations of the current analysis, and how the limitations could be addressed in the future.
+5. It should discuss the limitations of the analysis, and how the limitations could be addressed in the future.

 You should work on your research project on your own.
 However, you should feel free to discuss methods and literature with your peers and elicit their feedback.
 To get you started, [possible ideas for the research project](https://github.com/pmichaillat/unemployment/blob/main/ideas.md) are presented in the course portal.